Governance at Corbridge Middle School

 The “Milkwell” housing development to the northern boundary of the school commenced at the start of the school year and has been scrutinised by this group to ensure safety of our pupils, staff and visitors.
 Further work took place to clarify the works required to the new pupil entrance, extra staff car parking and new visitor footpath.

-Headteacher Performance Review
+Headteacher Performance Review Committee

 This committee is responsible for setting annual objectives for the head teacher and reviewing performance against these objectives.